Buy-To-Let Mortgages in the Netherlands

 It used to be difficult to get involved in the buy-to-let market in the Netherlands as an expat, unless you had the money to purchase a property without a mortgage.
 Also, in the beginning, expats were only eligible for a buy-to-let mortgage after residing in the Netherlands for at least three years.
-Nowadays it has become easier for expats to obtain a buy-to-let mortgages, but there are certain conditions.
+Nowadays it has become easier for expats to obtain a buy-to-let mortgages (or investment mortgage), but there are certain conditions.

 Dutch banks offer mortgages for expats in the Netherlands, even for those who have not stayed in the Netherlands for that long.
 The following conditions apply to expats: